 Further, Laudlick highlights the importance of technology and how it can be used to bridge the gap between different generations in the workforce.
 Older generations may be afraid and hesitant to use technology, but it is important to show them how intuitive and efficient technology can be.
 While millennials are accustomed to technology, they struggle with using the opportunities that technology provides to make their lives easier.
 Using technology as a way to connect the generations will facilitate the continuous evolution of the aged care workforce.
 Download the ebook.

-PointClickCare is sponsoring The Global Ageing Network’s Workforce Summit, to be held in Toronto, Canada, on Tuesday, September 17, 2019.
-It will bring together policymakers, researchers, for-profit and nonprofit international home care providers, educators, and consumer/worker groups to discuss key issues in the ageing services workforce.
-The summit will place a special emphasis on international training standards for front line personal care assistants and their supervisors.
+PointClickCare sponsored The Global Ageing Network’s 2019 Workforce Summit.
+It brought together policymakers, researchers, for-profit and nonprofit international home care providers, educators, and consumer/worker groups to discuss key issues in the ageing services workforce.
+The summit placed a special emphasis on international training standards for front-line personal care assistants and their supervisors.